Autumn-27/ScopeSentry-doc-src/docs/en/notes/guide/tutorial/Create Task.md

 During the scanning task, if the node is offline (docker will automatically restart), the program will automatically create a task to allow the node to continue running the unfinished task.
 :::

-### Task name
-Customize the task name

-### Target
+### Target source

+**1. Normal**

-One target per line, and the target with a wildcard is best placed at the bottom (to prevent inconsistent task allocation).
+One target per line, targets with wildcards are best placed at the bottom (to prevent inconsistent task allocation).

+Supports the following formats

+192.168.1.1-192.168.1.253

+192.168.1.1/24

+example.com

+CIDR:192.168.0.0/18 (This method will put the network segment in one node for scanning, and the fast scanning will survive.)

+CMP:xxx Company (Company Name)

+ICP: Beijing ICP Certificate xxxx No. (ICP Registration No.)

+APP:xxx (APP Name)

+APP-ID:com.xx.xx (app package name)

+**2. From Project**

+After creating a project, if you need to run the project, create a task from the task here, select From Project, which will put the target in the project into the task.

+**3. From Asset**

+The search statement can search for data in the asset, and can also filter according to the project.
+You can search on the asset page, view the search data, and create a task after confirming that it is the data that needs to be run.

+**4. From the root domain**

+Supports search statements and filter items, and scans the searched root domain.

+**5. From the subdomain**

+Supports search statements and filter items, and scans the searched subdomain.

 ### Node selection

 You can select the node to run the task.
-When you select a node by clicking `All`, a new node will automatically join this task when it is connected.
-Otherwise, the scanning task will only be performed in the selected node.
+If you select Automatically join, the task will be automatically added when a new node is connected.
+Otherwise, the scan task will only be performed in the selected node.

-### Scheduled task
+### Scheduled tasks

 After selecting a scheduled task, the system will run the task periodically according to the scheduled time.

+Currently supports daily, N days, N hours, weekly, monthly

 ### Deduplication